-Dependant on what a driver has been convicted of will depend on how long it stays on their license and for how long they will have to declare it to certain authorities when asked.
-While drink driving offences and some more serious convictions remaining on your license for 11 years.
+Dependant on what a driver has been convicted of will depend on how long it stays on their licence and for how long they will have to declare it to certain authorities when asked.
+While drink driving offences and some more serious convictions remain on your licence for 11 years.
 Those included would be drink and drug offences shown on the driving record as DR10, DR20, DR30, DR31, DR61 and DR80.
-Such offences while remaining on the licence for 11 years are deemed worth of declaration for 10.

 In short, an insurance provider is not allowed to make policy decisions on convictions considered spent, and if decisions, including higher policy charges, are implemented on the basis of spent convictions, then a complaint can be made against the company.

-Even with that being the case, it’s of paramount importance that someone seeking insurance always declares a drink driving conviction when attempting to take out a policy as the nondisclosure of information could result in a policy being invalidated if one was to attempt to make a claim against the policy at a later date, resulting in non-payment of a claim.
+Even with that being the case, it’s of paramount importance that someone seeking drink driver insurance always declares a drink driving conviction when attempting to take out a policy, as the nondisclosure of information could result in a policy being invalidated if one was to attempt to make a claim against the policy at a later date, resulting in non-payment of a claim.

-With all this being said, Insurance Revolution specialise in providing non-standard insurance for vehicles and drivers, and we have extensive experience in providing policies for drivers with a drink driving conviction.
-While providers may consider a driver with a drink driving conviction high risk, we believe it should not cost you the earth to get a policy.
-Because this is one of our specialities, we can help you find a competitive policy fast.
+With all this being said, Insurance Revolution specialise in providing drink driver insurance for vehicles and drivers, and we have extensive experience in providing policies for drivers with a drink driving convictions.
+While providers may consider a driver with a drink driving conviction high risk, we believe it should not cost you the earth to get a drink driver insurance policy.
+We can help you find a competitive policy fast.
 If you’re unsure of how to proceed with regard to acquiring insurance post-conviction, get in touch with one of our advisors who will be able to talk you through the process and offer you a competitive quote to help you get back on the road.

 Click here to read about our drink driver insurance policies.